2004Scape/Server/README.md

 Now open [http://localhost](http://localhost) in your browser and play!

+> [!NOTE]
-Windows users: We have a script called `quickstart.bat` that will launch the server for you, combining steps 3 and 4 above.
+> Windows users: We have a script called `quickstart.bat` that will launch the server for you, combining steps 3 and 4 above.

+> [!NOTE]
-Advanced users: You can customize your setup by copying the `.env.example` file to `.env`.
+> Advanced users: You can customize your setup by copying the `.env.example` file to `.env`.
 This is not necessary for a simple localhost setup.

+> [!NOTE]
-If you run into issues please see our [common issues](#common-issues) or hop in Discord.
+> If you run into issues please see our [common issues](#common-issues) or hop in Discord.

 ### Using the DevContainer